Donggyeongi: History

 DNA analysis indicates that the Donggyeongi and the Korean Jindo were separated from a common ancestor about 900 years ago.

 The feature of Donggyeongi was mentioned in old records such as Donggyeong Jabgi 《동경잡기(東京雜記)》(1845), Jeungbomunhyunbigo 《증보문헌비고(增補文獻備考)》(1770), and was also found in the clay dog dolls from the sixth century excavated around Gyeongju.

-In the past, there was a large population of the Donggyeongi in Gyeongju, but the dogs were slaughtered during the Japanese colonial era (1910-1945).
+In the past, there was a large population of Donggyeongi in Gyeongju, but the dogs were slaughtered during the Japanese colonial era (1910-1945).
 There is an allegation that they might have been killed due to their similarity to ‘Komainu’, the dog figures kept in Japanese royal palaces or shrines.
-During the period, the number of dogs such as the Donggyeongi, the Jindo, and the Sapsali was decreased as they were slaughtered in mass to use their skins for winter coats.
+During the period, the number of dogs such as the Donggyeongi, the Jindo, and the Sapsali decreased as they were slaughtered en masse to use their skins for winter coats.

-Even after the Korean liberation in 1945, the situation of the Donggyeongi was not good.
-The dogs were despised by general public: their lack of tails was regarded as bringing bad luck, or the dogs were mistaken as deformed.
-The number of the Donggyeongi was drastically decreased as a result.
+Even after the Korean liberation in 1945, the situation in Donggyeongi was not good.
+The dogs were despised by the general public: their lack of tails was regarded as bringing bad luck, or the dogs were mistaken as deformed.
+The number of Donggyeongi drastically decreased as a result.
 Hybridization with other breeds worsened the situation.
-Later misunderstanding on their tail shape was resolved, breed preservation efforts started, and the dogs were designated as a national heritage.
+Later misunderstanding on their tail shape was resolved, breed preservation efforts started, and the dogs were designated as national heritage.